June 25, 2018

 National NeighborWorks Week (June 2-9) is an annual week of service in which members of the NeighborWorks network beautify parks and homes, clean up neighborhoods, and host educational events around the country.
 This year’s project also coincided with National Homeownership Month, which is celebrated in June to recognize owning a home as an important step toward financial security.

-“When we first started working with BeaAnn and identified this property, a big goal of ours was to make sure she could comfortably age in place,” said Jake Powell, Director of Homeownership, in a recent video.
+“When we first started working with BeaAnn and identified this property, a big goal of ours was to make sure she could comfortably age in place,” said Jake Powell, Director of Homeownership.
 “She’s 79 years young and full of life, but we wanted to make sure she’s comfortable in her house.”